jeffthomasiii/Just-a-Thought/_posts/2025-06-18-Whos-Order-Are-You-Following.md

 …just a thought.

----

-**🟡 What about you?**
+What about you?
 Where do you sense your priorities have drifted?
 What would “God’s order” look like in your daily life this week?